suzukiplan/z80/README.md

 - the opcode and length at break are stored in `opcode` and `opcodeLength` when the callback is made.
 - `addBreakOperand` can set multiple breakpoints.
 - call `removeBreakOperand` or `removeAllBreakOperands` if you want to remove the break operand(s).
+- call `addBreakOperandFP` if you want to use the function pointer.

 ### Detect clock consuming